makeasnek/Zeus2Koinly/readme.md

 # Zeus2Koinly
 This python script will help you convert your exported transactions from Zeus (CSV) into the format Koinly needs.
 Python 3 is required to run this.
-It will run on Windows, Linux, and OS X. Windows users: you may need to []()
+It will run on Windows, Linux, and OS X.

 # How to use:
 1. Open your zeus wallet and swipe up to get to your transaction/activity list.